About me - image of me in the palace in Ferrera, done in Delauncy style

 The Duomo di San Matteo, on of the sights to see in Asiago.
 It is the landscape and views that make Asiago one of the best smaller towns to visit in the north of Italy.

-Asiago is a small town in the foothills of the alps.
+Asiago is a small town in the foothills of the Alps.
 It is best known for its cheese and its ice and inline hockey teams.

 We visited Asiago for personal reasons, not really to see the town itself.
 Asiago is a pretty town, but not that exciting, though the churches are worth a visit.